9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Explain NSUserDefaults.
 How would you serialize an array to disk?
 * Why are caching and compression important on mobile devices?
 * Explain ~/Documents, ~/Library, ~/tmp.
 What directory is ~ on iOS?
+* How does AirPlay work?
+How would you use it (programmatically) to enhance the utility and presentation of an app?
+* Give a brief overview of what sensors, IO and communication methods (Wifi, telephony, etc) are available on iOS.
+How can you make use of these?
+* What are the hardware performance differences among the iPad 2 / iPad mini 1-3, iPad Retina, iPad Air 2, iPhone 5, 5s, 6, and 6+.
+What do these constraints mean for performance intensive apps?

 ####[[⬆]](#contents) <a name='code'>Coding Questions:</a>